skoszewski/openvpn-server/README.md

 export SERVER_FQDN="${SERVER_NAME}.${SERVER_DOMAIN}"
 ```

 Run the `make-ca.sh` script to create a directory structure which will hold CA database.
-The CA root and the server certificate will be created.
+The CA root certificate will be created.
+Run `new-server.sh` script without parameters to create server configuration and issue the server certificate.

-### Create a new client
+### Creating a new client

 Use the `new-client.sh` script to create a new client profile.
 The script takes one required and two optional arguments.